-Bilpin is only about an hour drive from the City of Parramatta.
-We went along Richmond Road, passed the new Sydney Business Park at Marsden Park with a massive Ikea, Bunnings, Lindt Cafe and other stores, and then up Bells Line of Road.
+Bilpin is only about an hour drive from Parramatta.
+We go via Marsden Park, where you’ll find a massive Ikea, Bunnings, Lindt Cafe and Marsden Brewhouse (with fun outdoor kids play area), and then up Bells Line of Road.

-There is heaps of on-site parking at the cafe and shop, but limited parking near the entrance to the farm.
-It is about a 200m walk from where you need to leave your car.
+There’s a good amount of on-site parking at the shop, but limited parking near the entrance to the farm.
+It’s about a 200m walk from where you need to leave your car to the farm/ orchard.